Sighfy/sighfy/README.md

 ### What I'm up to:
 - 🔭 I’m currently working on Discord bots
-- 🌱 Learning how to use PostgreSQL with python (asyncpg)
+- 🌱 Teaching database design and python at [redacted]
 - 🧐 Relearning c++ since it's been a while
 - 📫 I can be reached at my [website][website]
 - ⚡ Fun fact!
 I can play 3 instruments